DevExpress/testcafe-studio-docs/documentation/user-interface/report-view.md

 You can install [TestCafe reporter plugins](https://devexpress.github.io/testcafe/documentation/using-testcafe/common-concepts/reporters.html) to add more report formats to TestCafe Studio.

-Download and install these plugins from [npm](https://www.npmjs.com/) using the following console command.
+Use the following console command to download and install plugins from [npm](https://www.npmjs.com/).

 ```sh
 npm install -g <reporter-plugin-name>
 ```

 Reporter plugins are npm packages.
-The reporter package name consists of two parts - the `testcafe-reporter-` prefix and the name of a reporter itself; for example,  `testcafe-reporter-list`.
+The reporter package name consists of two parts - the `testcafe-reporter-` prefix and the reporter's name itself; for example,  `testcafe-reporter-list`.

 You can search for available reporter packages on npm: [https://www.npmjs.com/search?q=testcafe-reporter](https://www.npmjs.com/search?q=testcafe-reporter).